dostayesky/DeptfirstBackendAssignment/README.md

 ## 🧪 Test API

-📥 Import [Postman Collection](postman_collection.json) into Postman for quick testing.
+📥 Import [Postman Collection](postman_collection.json) into Postman for quick testing. \

-> Includes preconfigured requests for login, register, profile, and logout.
+> ⚠️ Be sure to **create or select an environment** before testing.

+The collection includes preconfigured requests for:
+* Register
+* Login
+* Get Profile
+* Logout